Wood, Stone and You

 Hawthorn 13 May-9 June

 Hawthorn represents relationships but also consequences and contradictions.
 Greeks and Romans saw it as symbolical of belief and happy marriages.
-Hawthorn children are occasionally prickly, but open to change and development.
-Important to both Celtic pagans and Christian traditions, with pilgrims visiting the holy thorn at Glastonbury.
-Legend has it that the Glastonbury thorn sprang from a hawthorn staff carried by Joseph of Arimathea.
+Hawthorn children are great listeners, occasionally prickly but open to change and development.
+Important to both the druid, pagans and Christians, with pilgrims visiting the holy thorn at Glastonbury.
+Legend has it the Glastonbury thorn sprang from a hawthorn staff carried by Joseph of Arimathea.

 Lapis Lazuli.
 Blueish Calcite is for communication and calms the soul.